 There was a time when only the most sophisticated and expensive of equipment warranted this type of treatment–not any more.
 As technology costs have dropped, and reached the point where virtually any OEM can make the business case for smart connected equipment, I’m seeing more and more customers ask for GE’s help in undergoing services transformation.

 Whether you manufacture elevators, assembly line robots, or construction cranes, you possess insights into your equipment that no other firm can easily replicate.
 No one is in a better position to leverage these insights to drive superior service and maintenance for your customers than you–or to drive new product innovations with the insights you gleam.
 This is your competitive advantage — and now’s the time to monetize it.

 Yes, we can help.
 For OEMs looking to build their services business, our comprehensive software portfolio can help accelerate your transformation.
 Predix Asset Performance Management and Predix ServiceMax come with everything needed to gain a real-time view into asset health, optimize maintenance, empower field service workers, and capture valuable insights that can push your services business forward, opening up brand new revenue streams.

 But the value of these solutions isn’t limited to service offerings.
 In tracking customer equipment data, you’ll gain a better understanding of how your equipment is used in the real world, enabling you to innovate faster and produce better products.

 It’s an exciting time to be an OEM, and we at GE look forward to working together to innovate new business models that more accurately reflect our ever-evolving, interconnected world and the technologies that make it a little smaller every day.

 Interested in learning more?
-Join us for an interactive webcast where we’ll share some of our learnings in building our own services business, and talk about the technologies and systems we and other OEMs are leveraging to thrive in today’s digital world.
+View the webcast below where we shared some of our learnings in building our own services business, and talked about the technologies and systems we and other OEMs are leveraging to thrive in today’s digital world.